Last Updated on by Admin LB

 Practising Question Papers Is A Game Changer

-I have already mentioned above that you must look at the previous year papers before making a timetable for yourself.
+I have already mentioned above that you must look at the previous year’s papers before making a timetable for yourself.
 It is very important to understand that studying/revising alone doesn’t help.
-It is extremely important to practice question papers, model and previous year ones.
+It is extremely important to practice question papers, models and previous year ones.

-- Practice three question papers in the first 10 days of preparation and increase them to five in the next ten.
+- Practice three question papers in the first ten days of preparation and increase them to five in the next ten.

-- In the final week of preparation, you are practising one question paper every day.
+- In the final week of preparation, you practice one question paper daily.

 Note: Remember to be your own examiner and analyze your mistakes after you take the model tests.

 There is no need to panic.
-When you analyze the question papers you will see that the DU LLB exam focus mainly on Part-III and Part-IV of the Indian Constitution.
+When you analyze the question papers, you will see that the DU LLB exam focuses mainly on Part-III and Part-IV of the Indian Constitution.
 That is Fundamental Rights, Fundamental Duties and Directive Principles of State policy.